stallev/langs/texts/eng/b1b2/lessons_list/01-family-relationships.md

 ## Основной текст / Main Text

-Sarah comes from a big family, and honestly, it's been one of the best things in her life.
-Her parents, John and Mary, have been married for thirty years now, which is pretty amazing considering how common divorce has become these days.
-They've raised three kids together: Sarah, her older brother Michael, and her younger sister Emma.
+Sarah comes from a big *family*, and honestly, it's been one of the best things in her life.
+Her *parents*, John and Mary, have been *married* for thirty years now, which is pretty amazing considering how common *divorce* has become these days.
+They've raised three kids together: Sarah, her older *brother* Michael, and her younger *sister* Emma.
 Sarah and Emma are super close - they're only two years apart, so they've always been like best friends.

 Last summer was incredible.
-The whole family got together for Sarah's cousin Jennifer's wedding, and it was such a beautiful celebration.
-Everyone was there - grandparents, aunts, uncles, cousins from both sides of the family.
-It was like a huge family reunion!
-Sarah's grandfather gave this really touching speech about how family relationships shape who we become.
+The whole *family* got together for Sarah's *cousin* Jennifer's *wedding*, and it was such a beautiful celebration.
+Everyone was there - *grandparents*, *aunts*, *uncles*, *cousins* from both sides.
+It was like a huge reunion!
+Sarah's *grandfather* gave this really touching speech about how *relationships* shape who we become.
 It made everyone tear up a bit.

-Sarah's parents have always been big on family values.
-They believe that having strong family relationships gives you support when times get tough, but also brings so much joy during the good times.
-A few years back, Sarah's parents went through a rough patch in their marriage, but they worked through it together and came out stronger.
-They always say that love, good communication, and commitment are what make a marriage work.
+Sarah's *parents* have always been big on *family* values.
+They believe that having strong *relationships* gives you support when times get tough, but also brings so much joy during the good times.
+A few years back, they went through a rough patch in their *marriage*, but they worked through it together and came out stronger.
+They always say that *love*, good communication, and *commitment* are what make a *marriage* work.

-Now Sarah is thinking about starting her own family someday.
-She wants to find someone who values family as much as she does.
-Her dream is to create the same warm, loving home for her future kids that her parents created for her and her siblings.
+Now Sarah is thinking about starting her own *family* someday.
+She wants to find someone who values *family* as much as she does.
+Her dream is to create the same warm, loving home for her future *child* that her *parents* created for her and her siblings.
+She hopes to build the same kind of *bond* with her future *husband* and create a strong sense of *unity* in their home.

+Sarah's *aunt* Lisa always *emphasizes* the importance of staying connected with *relatives*, even when life gets busy.
+Every year, they *gather* for a big family dinner where everyone shares stories and catches up.
+Sarah's *uncle* Tom and his *wife* have two kids - a *son* named Jake and a *daughter* named Lily.
+Sarah loves spending time with her little cousins and watching them grow up.

 ## Дополнительные примеры / Additional Examples